Giovanni Felice

 Giovanni Felice (Sliema 21 January 1899 – Sliema 16 March 1977) was a Maltese politician.
-He was appointed as Minister of Justice from 1953 to 1955, as Minister of Industry and Tourism from 1962 to 1966, and as Finance Minister from 1966 to 1971 in the Giorgio Borġ Olivier cabinet.
+He was appointed Minister of Justice from 1953 to 1955, Minister of Industry and Tourism from 1962 to 1966, and Finance Minister from 1966 to 1971 in the Giorgio Borġ Olivier cabinet.

 Early life

 Family

 Giovanni Felice was born in Sliema, and spent the rest of his life living there.

 Education

 Felice studied at the Royal University of Malta, graduating with a degree in law on 4 October 1922.
 He continued his studies in Criminology and International Law at Sapienza University of Rome.
 Upon his return to Malta, he practiced as a lawyer for several years while serving as an examiner in International Law.
 Felice was president of the "Guild of Graduates" and also "Sliema Band Club".

 Personal life

 Giovanni Felice married Martez (née Dacoutros) and they had four children: Grace, Mario, Anton, and Alfred.

 Political career

 In the early 1950s, Felice was invited to enter politics with the Nationalist Party.
 In 1953, he served as a member of the Opposition.
 In 1954, he was appointed Minister of Justice.
 In the following years, he served as the Minister of Industrial Development and Tourism as well as Minister for Finance, Customs and Port.
 He retired from politics in 1971.

 Felice was a member of the Maltese delegation at the "Round Table Conference" in September 1955.
 He was a leading figure during crucial talks with some high-profile British government representatives at Marlborough House in London and participated actively in various other conferences.
 These talks led finally to Maltese Independence on 21 September 1964.

-Felice, in his capacity as Governor of the Central Bank of Malta, was also the first Maltese to deliver a speech in Washington on behalf of the Government of Malta.
+Felice, as Minister of Finance was responsible for founding the Central Bank of Malta.
 On the 25th anniversary of the establishment of the Central Bank of Malta, a silver coin was minted depicting Felice.